mental32/monty/README.md

 Additionally, a new module will be introduced. `__monty__` is to be used by private implementation specific and compiler intrinsic components, it is NOT to be used as a public API nor should users expect it to be stable.

+### Progress

+ [ ] MVP:
+    [ ] Type inference
+    [ ] Code gen
+    [ ] `libc` support
+    [ ] `typing` support
+    [ ] MIRI
+    [ ] Multiple target support
+    [ ] Lint phases
+    [ ] Basic comptime optimizations

+## FAQ

+ - Q: *What, or how much of regular Python behavior, will be supported?*

+In a perfect world, everything.
+Alas this is a lot to cram into one answer so in short: everything that Rust, Zig and Cpp supports Monty will to.
+This is because the Rust, Zig and Cpp mainline implementations will be used as reference material for any issues I encounter here (i.e. async/await)

+The more "dynamic" aspects of the language suited towards scripting or hacking the environment probably wont be supported i.e. the `local` and `global` builtins.

 ## Examples